 Before that I started building a full-size Baron 58 panel simulator and used Arduino (with Mega1256 microcontroller) as a convenient platform (no need to deal with “bare-bone” micro-controller chip programming) to write input/output code for this panel that used UDP network protocol built into X-Plane.
 It was just standalone code (not library).

-The fact is that over the past 20 years I could see many home cockpit projects on the Internet which just have been started and then eventually stopped, or became never been finished projects, eating a lot of money for years.
-This is not to say that this is only due to the lack of a good interface, but if you need to become a qualified programmer or electronics specialist just to make a few LEDs and displays work in your cockpit, this could frustrate and stop many enthusiast.
+The fact is that over the past 20 years I’ve seen quite many home cockpits exposed in the Internet which just have been started and then eventually stopped, or became never been finished projects, eating a lot of money for years.
+Of course, that doesn't mean it's about the interface, but if you need to become an expert in programming and electronics to get a few LEDs and displays to work in your cockpit, it can frustrate and stop many enthusiasts..